tommyannguyen/dotnet-microservice-kit/README.md

 - Catalog Service will be available on `https://localhost:7003`.

 ### Docker & Docker-Compose
-The `fluentpos` project comes included with the required docker-compose.yaml and makefile file for your reference.
+The project comes included with the required docker-compose.yaml and makefile file for your reference.

 There are some prerequisites for using these included docker-compose.yml files: